swibge/mjml/packages/mjml-hero/README.md

 The background position does not work in mode fluid-height and on outlook.com

 For better result we encourage you to use a background image with a 600px width and always specify a fallback background color, in case the user email client does not support background images.

+Please keep the hero container height below the image height.
+When the hero container height - both in fixed or fluid modes - is greater than the background image height, we can’t guarantee a perfect rendering in all supported email clients
 </aside>

 attribute           | unit                                | description                                                          | default value